IBM/maximo-workday/README.md

 ## Architecture

 There are two integration message flows used in this code pattern to replicate HR employee data from Workday to Maximo Asset Manager.
-The `Setup Skills` App Connect flow creates  Maximo `Crafts` in a `Domain` using Workday  `Skills`.
+The `Setup Crafts` App Connect flow creates  Maximo `Crafts` in a `Domain` using Workday  `Skills`.
 The App Connect HTTP node invokes the Workday `Report` to get the list Skills.
 This message flow is only invoked one time to initially setup the Maximo Workday HR integration.

-The `Update Labor` flow retrieves worker information from Workday and maps objects and their minimum required attributes to create a Maximo `person` and `labor` using the `crafts` provided in the `Setup Skills` flow.
+The `Update Labor Using Integration Events` flow retrieves worker information from Workday and maps objects and their minimum required attributes to create a Maximo `person` and `labor` using the `crafts` provided in the `Setup Crafts` flow.
 The App Connect Workday Application node invokes the Workday `Get Integration IDs` teamplate to get the list oe event IDs.
 These return a document URL for `worker.json` that has the information required by the App Connect Maximo Application node to create `labor` that can be assigned to a Maximo `Work Order`.
 The `Update Labor` flow is  intended to run daily so that as new